 The empirical literature review is more commonly called a systematic literature review and it examines past empirical studies to answer the author's research question.
-This literature review is a summary of research that has been conducted in the past on the subject of identity as an influential factor in the modernization of healthcare in Hungary and Serbia, helping to form the theoretical basis of the research.
+This literature review is a summary of research that has been conducted in the past on subject of identity as influential factor on modernization of healthcare in Hungary and Serbia, which helps in forming the theoretical basis of the research.

-Due to the multidisciplinary topic, we shall therefore focus largely on providing empirical support for the unfolding theoretical basis we introduce.
-Given the complex nature of the phenomena we examine - on the one hand, leadership can be a very creative sort of process, and on the other hand, we suggest that general psychological mechanisms are at work in the creation of effective leadership - this means assembling a range of evidence.
+Due to the multidisciplinary topic, this paper focuses largely on providing empirical support for the unfolding theoretical basis that was introduced.
+Given the complex nature of the phenomena, leadership, on the one hand, can be a very creative sort of process, and on the other hand, the general psychological mechanisms are at work in the creation of effective leadership - this means assembling a range of evidence.

 The authors have done the research and analysis of the results of the domestic (Hungarian and Serbian) and foreign literature on the subject.
-Data from secondary sources have been used e.g., publications in both Hungarian and Serbian languages, media appearances, and statistical databases, to present the current status of the investigated phenomenon.
+Data from secondary sources were used, e.g., publications in both Hungarian and Serbian languages, media appearances and statistical database, to present the current status of the investigated phenomenon.

-One of the authors' main goals was to formulate the research problem as accurately as possible.
-Also, the collected data will support the preparation of the author's own survey, addressed as the next step in the research of healthcare leaders' identity.
+One of authors main goals was to formulate the research problem as accurately as possible.
+Also, the collected data will support the preparation of the author's own survey, which is addressed as the next step in the research of healthcare leaders' identity.

-The authors expect, that in the course of this explanatory research, it would be possible to determine whether there is a deterministic relationship between the given criteria.
+The authors expect that during this explanatory research, it would be possible to determine whether there is a deterministic relationship between the given criteria.
 Since these social phenomena can be extremely complex in causation, there may be a stochastic relationship between the factors, in which case only a tendency-like relationship can be observed between the characteristics.

 Leaders bring their life experiences, history, and culture into every role and context.
 Belonging to communities, groups, and families can be a source of strength and contribute to a sense of belonging.
 It can also be a basis for exclusion if leaders are not aware of how different cultures and beliefs affect their actions.
-Cultural humility requires leaders to recognize and understand their own cultural identity and how this affects their leadership style.
-Recognizing that everyone has unique traditions, values, and beliefs (ethnic identity, language, religion, community, neighborhood, and family ties) helps us to see how we relate to each other and influences our leadership decisions.
+Cultural humility requires leaders to recognise and understand their own cultural identity and how this affects their leadership style.
+Recognising that everyone has unique tradition, values, and beliefs (ethnic identity, language, religion, community, neighbourhood, and family ties) helps us to see how we can relate to each other, and it also influences our leadership decisions.